 Entry Material FAQ

 The program crashed.
 Did I lose everything?
 No. In My Entries, you will have the opportunity to review your entries saved so far and submit additional entries.
 This will simply generate a new confirmation email when you complete your entries with payment.

 The file I uploaded won’t show me a preview.
-You may not see the image preview if you haven’t followed the specs outlined above.
+Why?
+You may not see the image preview if you haven't followed the specs outlined in ENTRY MATERIAL REQUIREMENTS on page 4 of the 2019 Entry Kit.
 Check your file and re-upload.
 If you continue to experience difficulties, contact email@example.com.

 I uploaded the wrong file.
 You can resubmit images at any time.
 Click REMOVE beside the appropriate file and re-upload your image.

 Payment & Refunds

 We only accept cheque, money order or direct deposit in special circumstances.
 These cases must be pre-approved.
 Contact firstname.lastname@example.org with your request.

 If you are entering a piece as both a Single and as part of a Series, ensure there are two separate entries on My Entries—one for the Series and one for the Single.
 Keep a record of your submissions.

 Can I submit more entries after paying?
 In My Entries, you will have the opportunity to submit additional entries even if yours have been paid.
 This will simply generate a new confirmation email when you complete your entries with payment.

 Can I get a refund?
 Entries are non-refundable; costs cover administration, processing and the judging of the entry.
 A submission of entry acknowledges acceptance of these rules.